 Obviously for most people MC wins this round because who doesn't love free, right?
 ESPECIALLY when you're just starting out.

 oh, I've got something fun for ya.
-You can get ConvertKit free too – for 30 days – by using the button below to sign up.
+You can get ConvertKit free too – for 30 days – by clicking here!

 [photo on left = MailChimp // right = ConvertKit]